Dj2035/meet/README.md

 #### Scenario 3: User can select a city from the suggested list.
 -	Given the user was typing “Berlin” in the city textbox, and the list of suggested cities is showing
 -	When the user selects a city (e.g., “Berlin, Germany”) from the list
 -	Then their city should be changed to that city (i.e., “Berlin, Germany”).
+  And the list of suggestions should disappear.
   And the user should receive a list of upcoming events in that city

 ### FEATURE 2: Show/Hide an event’s details
 **User stories:** -	As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.